qndan/WebIridium/DEVINSTRUCTIONS.md

 ## testing

 Run `npm run test` to run the test suite.
+Run `npm run coverage` to generate a coverage report which you can view in `/coverage/index.html`.
 We use Vitest + React Testing Library for tests.

 Try to add tests for every change you make, as much as is reasonable.